 The mule which is a locomotive train that guides large ships through to prevent damage to the locks.

 We also drove to Portobelo to visit the church of Saint Felipe where the statue of The Cristobal Negro (black Jesus) is housed.
-The Catholics celebrate a festival where the statue is include in the parade.
+The Catholics celebrate a festival where the statue is included in the parade.
 There are several stories around the origin and how it ended in Portobelo.
 There are several robes worn for the different celebrations.

 We made a brief stop at the Portobelo ruins which is the fortification that protected the port.
 Many of the cannons remain intact.